scc365/p4-tutorial-solution/exercise1/README.md

 The documentation for P4_16 and P4Runtime is available [here](https://p4.org/specs/)

-All excercises in this repository use the v1model architecture, the documentation for which is available at:
+All exercises in this repository use the v1model architecture, the documentation for which is available at:

 1. The BMv2 Simple Switch target document accessible